Community Action Projects

 - Gain valuable hands-on experience in a field that interests you

 - Work collaboratively with other U of T students and community organizers

 - Explore the social dynamics and issues in our city

 - Learn to develop a reflective practice in your chosen community setting(s)

 - Build your co-curricular record (CCR)

 - Sign up: Check out the list of community opportunities below

-- Prepare: Attend orientation offered by the CCP AND attend the training hosted by your chosen community organization
+- Prepare: Meet with a CCP representative AND attend the training hosted by your chosen community organization

 - Take action: Engage with the organization of your choice and contribute meaningfully to the community